Clinton reflects on Good Friday Agreement

 Former US president Bill Clinton says peace in Northern Ireland was born out of weariness of children dying.

-Mr Clinton was speaking on the 20th anniversary of the Good Friday Agreement.
+He was speaking in Dublin on the eve of the 20th anniversary of the Good Friday Agreement.

 -